Kinoma/SourceDocumentation/pins.md

 	{type: "Digital", pin: 2, direction: "input"};
 	{type: "Digital", pin: 3, direction: "output"};

 `digital.read()` — Returns 0 or 1, or `undefined` if the read fails.
-This is used to retrieve either the value of an input pin or the value being output on an output pin.
+This function is used to retrieve either the value of an input pin or the value being output on an output pin.

-`digital.write(value)` — Value is either 0 or 1
+`digital.write(value)` — Value is either 0 or 1.

-`digital.direction` — Value is either “`input`” or “`output`”.
-Note `direction` is a property, not a function.
+`digital.direction` — Value is either `input` or `output`.
+Note that `direction` is a property, not a function.

 ### A2D
 	{type: "A2D", pin: 3};